 You may be tempted to order takeaway if your pantry is bare and you can’t face the thought of going to the supermarket.
 The secret is to stock long-life ingredients that can be combined in any number of ways to create interesting dishes.

-- Buy long-lasting vegetables like potatoes, carrots and onions, which can form the basis of soups or casseroles.
+- Buy long-lasting like potatoes, pumpkins, carrots and onions, which can form the basis of soups or casseroles.

 - Stock plenty of dried pasta, such as spaghetti, fettuccine, macaroni and spiral varieties.

-- Keep a supply of canned and packet soups (look for ‘no added salt’ varieties).
+- Keep a supply of canned soups in the pantry (look for ‘no added salt’ varieties).

 - Have a stock of oils and vinegars, including olive oil, sesame oil, balsamic vinegar and red wine vinegar.
 You can make a wide range of salad dressings or marinades with these ingredients if you include a dash of herbs and lemon juice.

-- Stock dried herbs, including basil, coriander, mint, thyme, oregano and mixed herbs.
+- Stock dried , including basil, coriander, mint, thyme, oregano and mixed herbs.

-- Useful condiments include tomato sauce, mustard, mayonnaise, relish, stock cubes, ready-made stock, soy sauce and chilli sauce.
+- Useful condiments include tomato sauce, mustard, mayonnaise, relish, stock cubes, curry powder, ready-made stock, soy sauce and chilli sauce.

-- Store a variety of nuts – these are a great meat alternative, especially in pasta or rice dishes.
+- Store a variety of – these are a great meat alternative, and can be added to salads, stir-fries or pasta dishes.

 Make the most of your freezer and fridge

-- Buy frozen vegetables.
-Contrary to popular belief, these products retain a high proportion of their nutrients.
+- Buy frozen vegetables and fruits (eg berries, mango).
+Contrary to popular belief, frozen fruit and vegetables retain a high proportion of their nutrients.

-- Fresh crushed garlic and ginger are available in jars and fresh herbs are available in tubes to keep in the fridge.
+- Crushed garlic and ginger are available in jars and fresh herbs are available in tubes to keep in the fridge.

-- Citrus fruits like oranges have a long life when refrigerated.
+- Apples, pears and citrus fruits (eg oranges) have a long life when refrigerated.